dsdanielpark/Bard-API/README.md

 ### Other languages
 To detect and translate using the Google Bard in unofficial languages, the Python package [googletrans](https://github.com/ssut/py-googletrans) is utilized.
-However, this functionality is not officially updated and needs to be installed and used through the developer version on GitHub.

 ```python
 from bardapi import Bard